At The Photography Show, 2019: The Galleries

 Still-lifes by Giles Lorin at Jorg Maass.
 One or two struck me as having a small bit of Durer’s “Melencolia.”

 Ok.
-Quick quiz time- What do Picasso, Frank Lloyd Wright, Georgia O’Keefe, JFK, Greta Garbo, Fellini, Jackson Pollock, Elaine and William DeKooning, Grace Kelly, Marcel Duchamp, Giorgio DeChirico, and World War II have in common?
+Quick quiz time- What do Picasso, Frank Lloyd Wright, Georgia O’Keeffe, JFK, Greta Garbo, Fellini, Jackson Pollock, Elaine and William DeKooning, Grace Kelly, Marcel Duchamp, Giorgio DeChirico, and World War II have in common?

 All were Photographed by Mr. Tony Vaccaro.